Vulnerable Resources Near a Ticking Time Bomb

 Scientists say it's also the most likely source for the Bay Area's next “great quake."

-"The Hayward Fault is ready now," says UC Berkeley seismologist Roland Burgmann.
+"The Hayward Fault is ready now," said UC Berkeley seismologist Roland Burgmann.
 "It has built up all the energy it needs for a future event, so it could happen today, but it could also still wait another couple decades and then just have a somewhat larger event, because it took longer."

 The recent "HayWired" scenario from the U.S. Geological Survey projects that in the aftermath of a magnitude 7.0 quake on the Hayward, 2,500 people would need immediate rescue.
 Serious questions remain about whether emergency responders could get to everyone's aid, given that roads are likely to be blocked and water for fighting fires cut off in many areas -- possibly for weeks or months.